A Lowcountry spring is an olfactory celebration.

 A unique substance, ranging in texture from a clay-like density to a fluffy chocolate mousse-like consistency, pluff mud is quite literally what the Lowcountry marsh ecosystem is built upon.
 Made up predominantly from decomposed Spartina grass, pluff mud is the product of decay.
 This slimy, viscous sediment is also where the majority of the small critters in the marsh begin and end their life, making it a nutritiously rich substance.

-As anaerobic bacteria busily go to work devouring all this yummy stuff, hydrogen sulfides are released and TAH-DAH!
+As anaerobic bacteria busily go to work devouring all this yummy stuff, hydrogen sulfides release and TAH-DAH!
 That one-of-a-kind scent is released into the air when the mud is disturbed by our quick-moving tides or various watercraft.

 It is, in fact, the rich, organic element of this mud that leads to the story of how it earned its name.

 The name stretches back to when our vacationer’s paradise was a hard-working plantation Island.
-Sea island cotton and indigo were produced.
-As the plantation soil became depleted, pluff mud was dried, ground and used as a fertilizer.
+Plantations produced Sea island cotton and indigo.
+As the plantations’ rich soil depleted, pluff mud replaced it, and used as a fertilizer.
 Hence it is said to originally be called “plough mud.”

 When the Sea Island slaves were freed and our Gullah community was born, the Lowcountry’s indigenous people took that term “plough mud.”
 Then, in their beautiful onomatopoetic language, transitioned it into the sound it makes when you step into it…Pluff.

-Pluff mud is considered to be a foundational element of our marsh environment.
+Pluff mud is a foundational element of our marsh environment.

 It is one of the ingredients that makes Hilton Head a barrier Island.
 It can absorb the energy of storms and helps control coastal flooding.
 Local creatures are born from this mud, makes it a precious part of our coastal landscape.